RobinMalfait/placebo/README.md

       [35, 8],
       [35, 30]
     ],
-    "block": "a2703dc5-ef81-4b4b-b6cc-4b0528f30818",
+    "block": "2245f531-04fa-4abf-8dce-ec1012e3dab1",
-    "notes": "\n            - This note belongs to the superscript indicator.\n            - This note also belongs to the superscript indicator.\n              - And also has some nested/child notes.\n              - Just like these right here!\n          "
+    "notes": "- This note belongs to the superscript indicator.\n- This note also belongs to the superscript indicator.\n  - And also has some nested/child notes.\n  - Just like these right here!"
   },
   {
     "file": "README.md",